We are absolutely ecstatic about our upcoming exploration of an incredibly gorgeous Asian country.

 Preparing the essentials for travel to Vietnam or any south-east Asian country for that matter has to include the important travel vaccinations as well as a little medical kit.

-- Hepatitis A due to the possibilities of contaminated food and water in Vietnam; regardless of where you are staying or eating.
+- Hepatitis A due to the possibility of contaminated food and water in Vietnam; regardless of where you are staying or eating.

-- Typhoid, again due to the possibilities of contaminated food and water, more important though if visiting smaller towns or rural areas.
-And also if you love eating from the local street vans
+- Typhoid, again due to the possibilities of contaminated food and water, is more important though if visiting smaller towns or rural areas.
+And also if you love eating from the local street vans.

 Check with your doctor if you need the following: